Tafawwaq logoTafawwaq

 5. Limitation of Liability

-(a) Except for liability arising from IP infringement, fraud, gross negligence, or willful misconduct which remain uncapped, Tafawwaq’s liability shall be limited to direct damages and shall not exceed the greater of USD $500 or the total fees paid by the User in the preceding 12 months.
+1. Except for liability arising from IP infringement, fraud, gross negligence, or willful misconduct which remain uncapped , Tafawwaq’s liability shall be limited to direct damages and shall not exceed the greater of USD $500 or the total fees paid by the User in the preceding 12 months.

 6. Global VAT & Tax Compliance

-(b) Educators remain solely responsible for self-assessing and reporting taxes in their own jurisdictions.
+(b) Educators remain solely responsible for determining, self-assessing, reporting, and paying all taxes applicable to their earnings in their respective jurisdictions.

 7. Consumer Protection & Advertising Compliance

-(c) Refunds, cancellations, and complaints will be managed under Tafawwaq’s Refund & Dispute Policy.
+3. Refunds, cancellations, and complaints will be managed in accordance with Tafawwaq’s Refund & Dispute Policy.

-(d) Educators are solely responsible for the accuracy of course descriptions, pricing, and advertising claims.
+4. Educators are solely responsible for the accuracy of tutoring descriptions, pricing, and advertising claims.

 8. AI Tools & Content Indemnification